 CROMWELL, Conn. – Incoming PGA TOUR Chief Executive Officer Brian Rolapp spent most of his career at the National Football League, but his golf fandom dates to his high school years outside Washington, D.C.
 That’s when he would work at the turn at Congressional Country Club for what he described as “gas money.”

-Rolapp met with media Tuesday at the Travelers Championship, the PGA TOUR’s final Signature Event of 2025, and he outlined a vision for the TOUR’s growth that is rooted in the competitive product.
+In his first public comments as PGA TOUR CEO, Rolapp outlined a vision for the TOUR’s growth that is rooted in the competitive product.

 “You sort of relentlessly focus on the game, getting the competition right,” Rolapp said.
 “Getting the highest level of competition is extremely important.
 That's something we obsessed about (at the NFL).”

 Rolapp intends to carry that obsession to his new role while identifying the TOUR’s strengths – and leaning into them.
-His success with the NFL has resonated with PGA TOUR pros, several of whom met with him Tuesday morning.
+His success with the NFL has resonated with PGA TOUR pros, several of whom met with him at the Travelers Championship.

 PGA TOUR Player Directors, Adam Scott, left, and Tiger Woods, center, pose with PGA TOUR Commissioner Jay Monahan and CEO Brian Rolapp as well as board members, Joe Gorder, far right, Arthur M. Blank, and Michael Corbat, during the PGA TOUR CEO announcement at TPC River Highlands.
 (Tracy Wilcox/PGA TOUR)